 • Ensure that color images are accessible to all, including those with impaired color vision.

 You are urged to visit this site; some excerpts from the detailed information are given here.

-If your electronic artwork is created in a Microsoft Office application (Word, PowerPoint, Excel) then please supply 'as is' in the native document format.
 Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):